peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Instead, for a given response, processing of these values MUST occur with respect to the SOA record as obtained from the same nameserver (preferably in the same connection).
-The resulting per-response assessments of whether the update is permissible MUST match across received responses.
+If the resulting per-nameserver assessments of whether the update is permissible do not all agree, the CSYNC state MUST be considered inconsistent.

-Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all nameservers from which CSYNC responses were received (preferably in the same connection), and ensure that all return responses with equal rdata sets (including all empty).
+Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all (reachable) nameservers listed in the delegation, and ensure that all return responses with equal rdata sets (including all empty).

 Other CSYNC processing rules from [@!RFC7477] Section 3 remain in place without modification.
+For example, when the NS type flag is present, associated NS processing has to occur before potential glue updates to ensure that glue addresses match the right set of nameservers.
-For example, when the type bitmap contains the A/AAAA flags, corresponding address queries are only to be sent "to determine the A and AAAA record addresses for each NS record within a NS set for the child that are in bailiwick", while out-of-bailiwick NS records are ignored.
-Also, when the NS type flag is present, associated NS queries and consistency checks are to be performed before any address queries to ensure "that the right set of NS records is used as provided by the current NS set of the child".
-(Quotes from [@!RFC7477] Section 3.2.2; see also Section 4.3.)
+Also, when the type bitmap contains the A/AAAA flags, corresponding address queries are only to be sent for NS hostnames "that are in bailiwick", while out-of-bailiwick NS records are ignored.
+For details, see [@!RFC7477] Sections 3.2.2 and Section 4.3.

 CSYNC-based updates may cause validation or even insecure resolution to break (e.g. by changing the delegation to a set of nameservers that do not